holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 There is a number of ways that application developers MUST be able to specify conditions under which DNAs are instantiated into Cells in the Conductor:

-* The basic use case is simply that all DNAs are expected to be instantiated as from the bundle as Cells.
+* The basic use case is simply that a DNA is expected to be instantiated as a Cell.
+There MUST be an option to defer instantiation of the installed DNA until a later time, thus implementing a "lazy loading" strategy.
 * There is a number of use cases where a Holochain application will also expect a Cell of a given DNA to already have instantiated and relies on this behavior, and fail otherwise.
 Thus, there MUST be a provisioning option to specify this use case.
-* To facilitate a comfortable user interface, there MUST be a hybrid of the two preceding strategies, in which the DNA will be installed and instantiated into a Cell if it does not yet exist.
-* In the three preceding cases, there MUST be an option to defer instantiation of the installed DNA until a later time, thus implementing a "lazy loading" strategy.
-[WP-TODO: I don't think that deferred instantiation for UseExisting makes sense logically]
+There also SHOULD be a way of signalling to the conductor that the dependency SHOULD NOT be disabled or uninstalled until the dependent app is uninstalled.
 * Holochain Conductors MUST also implement a "cloning" mechanism to allow applications to dynamically create new Cells from an existing DNA via the App interface (see Conductor API below).
 Cloned cells are intended to be used for such use cases as adding private workspaces to apps where only a specific set of agents are allowed to join the DHT of that DNA, such as private channels; or for creating DHTs that have temporary life-spans in app, like logs that get rotated.
 DNAs that are expected to be cloned MUST be specified as such in the DNA Bundle so that the Conductor can have cached and readied the WASM code for that DNA.
 * Finally, Conductors MUST provide a way for an App to be installed without supplying membrane proofs and instantiating Cells, in cases where membrane proof values are dependent on the agent's public key which is generated at application installation time.
 This MUST be accompanied by a method of supplying those membrane proofs when they become available.
 (Note that this method of deferred instantiation is distinct from the deferred option for the preceding strategies in two ways: first, its purpose is to enable an instantiation process which requires information that isn't available until after installation rather than to enable lazy loading, and second, the Cells are instantiated but not active.)